 If you only have time for one day trip from Berlin, Potsdam is probably the one you will choose.
 It’s nearby and easy to reach by Sbahn or regional train, and it’s packed with history and beauty.

 Located right on the border of Berlin, Potsdam is the capital of Brandenburg, and it is filled with palaces and royal parks that you can explore.
-The Palaces and Parks of Potsdam and Berlin is a UNESCO World Heritage Site that covers multiple properties in both cities.
+The Palaces and Parks of Potsdam and Berlin is one of Berlin’s UNESCO World Heritage Sites, and it covers multiple properties in both cities.

 If you plan to take a day trip to Potsdam, you should visit the magnificent Sanssouci Palace, which was the summer home of Frederick the Great.
 This is the most famous palace in Potsdam.